jswang/camelup/README.md

 # Camel Up Solver
 <img src="docs/camel_up.png" width="500"><br>
-Want to vanquish your enemies in Camel Up board game?
-Well look no further, this solver tells you the best move to make for any board config! <br>
-So far this solver takes into account:
+Want to vanquish your enemies in Camel Up?
+Well look no further, this solver tells you the best move to make!
+The solver takes into account:
 - Available bets based on players
 - Ability to ally
 - Boosting +1 or -1